hashicorp/terraform/README.md

 ## NSOne monitoring
   * Notification is not supported

+# Resources provided

+## nsone_zone

+Declares a zone in nsone.

+### Inputs

+  * zone - The name of the zone to define [Required]
+  * link - The name of another zone to link this zone to (so that they serve the same answers) [Optional]
+  * ttl - The default TTL for records in this zone [Optional]
+  * nx_ttl - The TTL for NXDOMAIN answers in this zone [Optional]
+  * retry - [Optional]
+  * expiry - [Optional]
+  * primary - The master server to AXFR this zone from, creates a secondary zone.
+[Optional]

+### Outputs

+  * id - The internal ID for the zone in the NSOne API
+  * hostmaster - The hostmaster for the zone

+## nsone_record

+### Inputs

+  * zone - The name of the zone that this record lives in [Required]
+  * domain - The full domain name of this record [Required]
+  * ttl - A TTL specific to this record [Optional]
+  * type - The type of the record [Required]
+  * meta - ???
+[Optional]
+  * link - The domain of a record to link this record to (so that they serve the same answers) [Optional]
+  * answers - The set of answers that it's possible to return.
+This stanza can be repeated.
+    * answer - The answer to return.
+FIXME - Test/fix other record types.
+[Required]
+    * region - The name of the region (from 'regions', below) to assign this answer to.
+This is used for subsequent geo-filtering.
+[Optional]
+    * meta - Add metadata to this answer, used for filtering.
+[Optional]
+      * field - The metadata field name to update from a feed.
+[Required]
+      * feed - The id of the feed which updates this field.
+[Required]
+      * FIXME - Add ability to have static values here
+  * regions - The set of regions to which you can add static metadata, and then associate with answers.
+This stanza can be repeated.
+    * name - The name of this region (the name provided in an answer) [Required]
+    * georegion - The name of the geographic region which corresponds to this region.
+Allowed values are: US-WEST, US-EAST, US-CENTRAL, EUROPE, AFRICA, ASIAPAC, SOUTH-AMERICA.
+[Optional]
+    * country - The name of the country which corresponds to this region.
+FIXME countries?
+[Optional]
+    * us_state - The name of the US state which corresponds to this region.
+FIXME states?
+[Optional]
+    * FIXME - Add the rest!
+    * FIXME - Add support for having feeds at the region level!
+  * filters - The list of filters to apply to results.
+This stanza can be repeated.
+[Optional]
+    * filter - The name of this filter.
+Get possible names from FIXME [Required]
+    * disabled - If this filter should be disabled.
+[Optional]
+    * config - A map of configuration speciic to this filter.
+Get the possible/required keys and values from FIXME [Optional]

+### Outputs

+  * id - The internal NSOne ID for this record
+  * ttl - The record's TTL

+## nsone_datasource

+### Inputs

+  * name - The name to associate with this data source.
+[Required]
+  * sourcetype - The type of data source to create.
+FIXME URL for valid types.
+[Required]

+### Outputs

+  * id - The internal NSOne id of this data source.
+This is used when associating feeds with this source (nsone_datafeed's source_id).

+## nsone_datafeed

+### Inputs

+  * source_id - The internal NSOne id of the data source this feed is getting data from.
+[Required]
+  * name - The friendly name for this feed [Required]
+  * config - A map of configuration for this feed.
+The keys and values required vary depending on the type of source.
+See the information at FIXME for more details.
+[Optional]

+### Outputs

+  * id - The internal NSOne id of this data feed.
+This is passed into resource_record's answer.meta.feed field

+## nsone_monitoringjob

+### Inputs

+  * name -
+  * active - [Required]
+  * regions - [Required]
+  * job_type - [Required]
+  * frequency - [Required]
+  * rapid_recheck - [Required]
+  * policy - [Required]

+### Outputs

+## nsone_user

+## nsone_apikey

+## nsone_team

 # Support / contributions

 I'm planning to continue developing and supporting this code for my use-cases,